-The net realisable value for inventories is recognised as the market price less costs of completion and selling costs.
+The net realisable value for inventories is recognised as the estimated selling price less costs of completion and selling costs.
 The net realisable value is determined with due consideration of negotiability, obsolescence, and the development of expected market prices.

 Receivables